 By Zara Imran

-Students identified with intellectual disabilities fail to keep up grade-level of peers in developing academic skills.
+Students identified with intellectual disabilities fail to keep up the grade level of peers in developing academic skills.
 These students are slow in learning to read and in learning basic math skills.
-These students also have delayed language skills which also effects other academic areas such as writing, spelling, and science.
-(Taylor, Richards, & Brady, 2005)
+These students also have delayed language skills which also affect other academic areas such as writing, spelling, and science.
+Taylor, Richards, & Brady, 2005

-- Attention: Students have difficulty in attention such as they should be “Orienting to a task means they should focus on the direction of the task whereas they should have selective attention means that they should only focus on the relevant tasks not on an unimportant tasks and sustained attention means that continue the task for the period of time.
-But student with intellectual difficulties can’t attained these attentions.
+- Attention: Students have difficulty in attending such as they should be “Orienting to a task means they should focus on the direction of the task whereas they should have selective attention means that they should only focus on the relevant tasks not on unimportant tasks and sustained attention means that continue the task for the period of time.
+But students with intellectual difficulties can’t attain these attentions.

-- Memory: these students also have difficulty in remembering the information for example, they may have problem in remembering the math facts or spellings or if they remember this information one day, they may forget it next day.
+- Memory: these students also have difficulty remembering the information, for example, they may have problems remembering the math facts or spellings or if they remember this information one day, they may forget it the next day.

-- Generalization: final area in which students with intellectual disabilities may have difficulty is to generalize the information to other material or settings for example he may learn new word in one subject area but in learning the same word in another subject may have difficulty.
-(Smith et al., 2004)
+- Generalization: final area in which students with intellectual disabilities may have difficulty is to generalize the information to other material or settings for example he may learn a new word in one subject area but in learning the same word in another subject may have difficulty.
+Smith et al., 2004

 Social Skills Performance

-Cognitive characteristics of students with intellectual disabilities can also cause the difficulty interacting socially.
-For example, low level of cognitive development and slow language development can cause a student to have problem in understanding the verbal communications and expectations likewise difficulty in attention and difficulty with memory can also effect the social interactions of students in such a way that he may not able to attend the important parts of social interactions, maintaining attention, and holding important things which they observe in their short-term memory.
-(Beirne-Smith et al., 2006).
+The cognitive characteristics of students with intellectual disabilities can also cause difficulty interacting socially.
+For example, a low level of cognitive development and slow language development can cause a student to have a problem in understanding verbal communications and expectations likewise difficulty in attention and difficulty with memory can also affect the social interactions of students in such a way that he may not able to attend the important parts of social interactions, maintaining attention, and holding important things which they observe in their short-term memory.
+Beirne-Smith et al., 2006.

 - Excerpt from Special Education for Today’s Teachers: An Introduction, by M.S.
 Rosenberg, D.L.
 Westling, J. McLeskey, 2008 edition, p.
 207-210.